The 30/70 split

 Why this matters for every prop firm

 Over 250 prop firms offer near-identical rules, fee structures, and platforms.
 Pricing is a race to the bottom.
 Marketing differentiation is exhausted.
-The remaining competitive edge is retention.
+The remaining competitive edge is retention, and retail trading has a retention crisis: the industry-cited figure is that ~75% of retail traders quit within 90 days.

 Retention is a behavioural problem.
 Better spreads do not stop a trader from revenge trading after a loss streak.
 Lower fees do not prevent the amygdala hijack that makes a disciplined trader abandon their plan at 2pm on a Tuesday.

-The firms that understand churn as a neuroscience problem (not a product problem) and build systems to intervene during the 4-minute window where ~75% of the damage occurs will retain the traders that everyone else loses.
-That intervention is behavioural coaching, not financial advice.
-No trade recommendations.
-No price predictions.
-A voice that coaches the trader back to their own plan.
+The firms that understand churn as a neuroscience problem rather than a product problem, and build systems that intervene inside the 4-minute window between trigger and next trade (the window is Discentra's operationalised construct, not a research finding), will retain the traders that everyone else loses.
+That intervention is behavioural coaching, not financial advice: no trade recommendations, no price predictions, a voice that coaches the trader back to their own plan.

 Get the full report